Back to the BOAP Web Page

 1. Here Joseph Smith continues his preaching about the book of Revelations.
 He repeats and amplifies what he said at Ramus, Ill. earlier on April 2, 1843 (see 2Apr43).
 The subject had apparently come up in a Lyceum.

-2. Obviously, Joseph's attitude about preaching false doctrine was influenced by his troubles with the Missourians.
-On the other hand, he does not extend the same length of rope to those who refuse to be corrected on fundamental issues.
-His curses on adulterers are an example.
-High council trials on doctrinal issues abound.
+2. Perhaps Joseph's attitude about preaching speculative doctrine was influenced by his troubles with the Missourians and the difficulties in Kirtland.
+On the other hand, he does not seem to extend the same length of rope to those who refuse to be corrected on fundamental issues.
+His curses on adulterers are an example as well as difficulties with John Bennett and later the Law brothers.
+High council trials on doctrinal issues abounded.
 But apparently Joseph does not agree with drastic discipline for innocent errors.
+The lesson for the high council was apparently that they had to be prepared with a superior explanation if they hoped to correct someone.

 Copyright © 2000, 2007.
 W. V. Smith and the Book of Abraham Project.
 All rights reserved.
 Files in The Parallel Joseph may be read at this site, but may not be copied to reside anywhere else.
 They may not be printed or distributed in any manner without written permission of the copyright holder.